 Software Engineering: A Modern Approach

-Preface
+Preface 🔗

 This book is an English translation of a work originally published in early 2020.
-Initially intended for Brazilian students, we chose to write it in Portuguese to maximize accessibility and make an impact on Software Engineering education throughout our country.
+Initially intended for Brazilian students, we chose to write it in Portuguese to maximize accessibility and make an impact on software engineering education throughout our country.

 Fortunately, the book has been a considerable success, surpassing our expectations by a wide margin.
 It is now adopted by numerous Brazilian universities in different states across the country.
-Although estimating exact figures is difficult, we have indications that over 400 instructors have used or are currently using the book.
+Although estimating exact figures is difficult, we have evidence that over 400 instructors have used or are currently using the book.
 We frequently receive messages with positive feedback from students, instructors, and industry professionals who are using the book to improve their skills in the field.

 For a deeper insight into the motivations behind writing the book, its organization, and features, we recommend that readers refer to the original preface, which we have reproduced in the following pages.

-Website
+Website 🔗

 The book has an open access version, available at https://softengbook.org.
 To report any errors, inconsistencies, or typos, please use the form at (link).